 Understanding the Requirements Imposed by Law for the Administration of a Special Needs Trusts

 How often have we heard “It’s all in the details.”?
-A properly drafted special needs trust when administered correctly will not preserve and protect public benefits and will not be considered a disqualifying resource or income source.
-To receive this special exemption, however, the trust must meet certain statutory requirements and pass review by a state agency and the Social Security Administration who jointly are responsible for the regulation and approval of appeal of a beneficiary’s public assistance program(s).
+A properly drafted special needs trust when administered correctly will preserve and protect public benefits and will not be considered a disqualifying resource or income source.
+To receive this special exemption, however, the trust must meet certain statutory requirements and pass review by a state agency and the Social Security Administration who jointly are responsible for the regulation and approval of a beneficiary’s public assistance program(s).

 The Importance of Proper Administration of a SNT in New Jersey

 While special needs trusts in New Jersey are conceptually simple, the administration of this type of trust can become very, very complex.

 Administration of a Special Needs Trust becomes complex because the rules that regulate each government assistance program are complex and change with time.
 Every special needs trust must be administered to the specific rules of the beneficiary’s government benefit(s) programs.
 (Medicaid vs. Section 8 vs. DDD vs. SSI vs. Pharmaceutical Assistance, vs. CCW, etc.)

 While a distribution from a SNT may not violate a person’s program requirements, it may still be considered a violation of NJ Medicaid regulations, and it can cause a gap in services.
 Despite this potential complexity, a properly drafted and administered special needs trust can be flexible and adapted to meet program requirements even as those requirements may change over time.